 The short answer, again: pick 10g if you want what professional card rooms use; consider 11.5g–14g only when speed, budget, or sheer heft matters more than long-term casino-grade construction.

 Ready to price a 10g set with your artwork and chip count?
-Get an instant quote — no sales call, full itemisation, UK-based with worldwide delivery.
+Get an instant quote — no sales call, full itemisation, worldwide delivery from our London HQ.

 FAQ